Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * A box that can detect when denial of service attacks are coming through.
 * Will send an alert to emergency response services which assist in traffic flow to the site under attack
 * Act like a proxy for websites

+### Other Methods to Mitigate DDoS
+* Cloud-base provider
+	- Internet provider or reverse proxy service
+* On-site tools
+	- DDoS filtering in a Firewall or IPS
+* Positioned between you and the internet

 ## Secure Code Development